 Don't lose your hugging skills while physically distancing – hug a tree!

+There is beauty all around us.
 On your next walk, bring your camera and snap photos of birds, tree and nature in action.

 Take a selfie with a: